shubhamdsm/dictionary-chrome-extension/README.md

 - Go to `chrome://extensions`
 - Select Load unpacked
 - Select the folder that contains the files of the repository
-- Now enjoy and definition of the words you are looking for ☀️
+- Now enjoy and get the definition of the words you are searching for 🔍🔍🔍